Entanglement, identical particles and the uncertainty principle: Abstract

 \section{Abstract}

-A new uncertainty relation (UR) is obtained for a system of N identical entangled particles if we use symmetrized obser\-vables when deriving the inequality.
-This new expression splits in two parts: the first one is the traditional term that appears in Heisenberg's relation, but the second one represents the fact that we have entangled particles.
-Without entanglement the new inequality reduces to Heisenberg's uncertainty relation (HUR).
+A new uncertainty relation (UR) is obtained for a system of N identical pure entangled particles if we use symmetrized obser\-vables when deriving the inequality.
+This new expression can be written in a form where we identify a term which explicitly shows the quantum correlations among the particles that constitute the system.
+For the particular cases of two and three particles, making use of the Schwarz inequality, we obtain new lower bounds for the UR that are different from the standard one.